scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 On the platform, the REST API is the only place where projects and records are automatically created.
 On the Web side this is still possible but it is a manual process.
-Differenciation requests on the other end can only be created and resolved from the Web Frontend access.
+Differentiation requests on the other end can only be created and resolved from the Web Frontend access.

 A Simulation tool that need to interact with our platform has to follow the endpoints descriptions in Tables :ref:`projendtable` and :ref:`recoendtable`.
-Since the differenciation request handling is not accessible from the API, there is no endpoint for that.
+Since the differentiation request handling is not accessible from the API, there is no endpoint for that.

 .. raw:: latex